AnnonsonTechWriter/PI-Adapter-Structured-Data-Files-Docs-AuthorIt/shared-content/troubleshooting/troubleshooting.md

 # Troubleshooting

-PI adapters provide features for troubleshooting issues related to connectivity, data flow, and configuration.
+AVEVA adapters provide features for troubleshooting issues related to connectivity, data flow, and configuration.
 Resources include adapter logs and the Wireshark troubleshooting tool .
-If you are still unable to resolve issues or need additional guidance, contact OSIsoft Technical Support through the [OSIsoft Customer Portal](https://my.osisoft.com/).
+If you are still unable to resolve issues or need additional guidance, contact AVEVA PI Support through the [AVEVA Customer Portal](https://my.osisoft.com/).

 **Note:** Make sure to also check the troubleshooting information specific to your adapter in this user guide.